 Cannop Ponds are two large ponds, located to the north of Parkend in the Forest of Dean and near to the Speech House Hotel.
 The ponds, and surrounding area, are a popular destination for tourists, walkers, fishing and off-road cyclists.
 There is a car park for visitors to park in which has picnic tables nearby.

-Cannop Ponds history
+Cannop Ponds History

-Hot and cold refreshments available from a mobile food truck on weekdays in the summer and most weekends throughout the year, weather permitting.
+Hot and cold refreshments are available from a mobile food truck on weekdays in the summer and most weekends throughout the year, weather permitting.
 There are picnic tables for visitors to take their own food to enjoy.

 The Speech House Hotel, a former hunting lodge, is close to the ponds and serve great food and has a pleasant beer garden.
 You could even plan your route to include a refreshment stop here.
 If heading towards Parkend, you could visit the dog-friendly Woodman Inn for a meal out or just a refreshing drink.